vsrinivas/fuchsia/docs/composer.md

 - Awaiting and signaling fences.
 - Schedule subsequent frame updates.
 - Form links with other sessions (by mutual agreement).
-- Obtain another Magenta channel which is bound to the same session instance.
+- Obtain another Zircon channel which is bound to the same session instance.
 (Duplicate)

 When a session instance is destroyed, all of its resources are released